mariusmg/csharpcodingguidelines/readme.md

 - a function / method should do 1 thing and 1 thing only.
 Split the implementation over multiple smaller methods.
 - always remove dead and commented code.
 There's no point in keeping that (you always have source control to get back to old code ).
 - strive to make code as unambiguous as possible.
 Ambiguity ALWAYS creates problems.

+#### Good control the flow:

+Generally the structure of each method should be grouped like this :

+- input parameter validation

+- additional logic validation

+- the main logic of the method

+- exception handling/logging/disposing of resources which usually wraps the method implementation.

+The trick to writing methods with easy to understand control flow is to stick as close as possible to the structure outlined above and have max 3 levels of indentation in the logic of the method.
+Anything else should be split into separate/inner functions.

+Also in C# 7 support for local functions has been added , which also for some rather interesting code structure (eg you can "isolate" parts of code in local functions and chain them together to do the final processing)

+     public int ProcessThisStuff(int input)
+	 {
+			int ProcessThis(int ix)
+			{
+				return 42 + ix;
+			}

+			int ProcessThat(int x)
+			{
+				return 109 + x;
+			}

+			return ProcessThat((ProcessThis(input)));

+	 }

 #### Language constructs